arvganesh/super-mario-kart-ppo/README.md

 However, using [wrappers](https://gymnasium.farama.org/api/wrappers/observation_wrappers/), these observations can be normalized, grayscaled, and more.

+`configure_env.py` shows the various wrappers used to transformer the original observation space into the one used for training.
+In particular:

+- Grayscale
+- Resized to 84x84
+- Normalized
+- Frame Skipping + Max Pooling across the final two frames.
+- Frame Stacking

+The default observation warppers are very similar to ones used for training agents to play Atari.

 ### Reward Function, Done Condition, Time Penalty
 `data.json` contains locations of important variables.
 [See this](https://retro.readthedocs.io/en/latest/integration.html#variable-locations-data-json).
 ```json